thomasrotchford/CS386-2024-multiPainter/CONTRIBUTING.md

 # Contributing

-Project Contribution:
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Just so you know, we have a Project Contribution Code of Conduct, please follow it in all your interactions with the project.

+# Project Contribution Code of Conduct

--All team member contributions shall be committed on GitHub.
+ 1. All team member contributions shall be committed on GitHub.

--Pull requests should entail details about the pull being made so other developers understand it.
+ 1. Pull requests should entail details about the pull so other developers understand it.

--Pushes to main should be relatively constant (multiple a week during development phase) and committed by every team member.
+  1. Pushes to the Main should be relatively constant (multiple a week during the development phase) and committed by every team member.

--Current requirements should be created in the form of issues so they may be tracked by developers.
+  1. Current requirements should be created in the form of issues so developers may track them.

--Reviews and collaboration is required for all changes made and to all commits.
+  1. Reviews and collaboration are required for all changes made and for all commits.

+## Enforcement

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at multi.painter@gmail.mom, All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+The project team is obligated to maintain confidentiality concerning the reporter of an incident.
+Further details of specific enforcement policies may be posted separately.

+## Atribution

+This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at http://contributor-covenant.org/version/1/4
+It is also partially adapted from https://gist.github.com/PurpleBooth/b24679402957c63ec426